Let’s discuss The Hierarchy Problem.

 We also know the orbital planes of the Noether core shift with velocity which is the result of work applied to change the Noether core energy and the angular momentum of each dipole and this must somehow be described by Einstein’s equations.
 I think much of this will fall out of the basic mathematics of a single spinning dipole at all possible velocities, radii, etc. of the point charges.
-That’s probably all related to the Lagrangian!
 It will be really interesting to see how the existing mathematics evolves or is refactored, especially the most foundational equations in physics.

 On the other hand, we know photons have quite a bit of energy yet we measure them as massless or nearly so.
 Is there some relationship with the planar structure and the coincidence of the three angular momentum vectors in the Noether core?
-Also, we know that neutrinos oscillate, so we can presume they are not quite planar, and have redshifted to the point that the orbital planes are changing with respect to one another and thus revealing an oscillating apparent energy, aka mass.
+Also, we know that neutrinos oscillate, so we can presume they are not quite planar, and we may also surmise that the dynamical geometry of the neutrino is such that the shielding by superposition varies, thus revealing an oscillating apparent energy, aka mass.

 The issue, now called the hierarchy problem, has to do with the size of the non-zero Higgs field, which in turn determines the mass of the W and Z particles.
 The non-zero Higgs field has a size of about 250 GeV, and that gives us the W and Z particles with masses of about 100 GeV.
 But it turns out that quantum mechanics would lead us to expect that this size of a Higgs field is unstable.
 With the physics we know about so far, the tendency of quantum mechanics to jostle with those quantum fluctuations would seem to imply that there are two natural values for the Higgs field.
 Naively, the Higgs field should either be zero, or it should be as big as the Planck Energy, 10,000,000,000,000,000 times larger than it is observed to be.
 Why is it at a value that is non-zero and tiny, a value that seems, at least naively, so unnatural?Dr. Matt Strassler